 1. Demonstrate the power of the written word

 You must construct expressive, flawlessly written essays.
 Maybe you couldn’t prove your verbal abilities with your test performance, but now’s your final opportunity to put your best verbal foot forward.
-Be sure to include examples and anecdotes that highlight your solid communication skills, so that you don’t just have well-written essays, but that the content speaks to your verbal strengths as well.
+Be sure to include examples and anecdotes that highlight your solid communication skills, so that you don’t just have well-written MBA application essays, but content that speaks to your verbal strengths as well.

 2. Boost your verbal skills resume